 18 Mar Losing Weight and Immune System

-Dieting causes the same response of immune system as really strong stress.
+Dieting causes the same response to immune system as really strong stress.
 Why is it so?

 Dieting brings another threat to our immune system – our immune cells are deprived of getting essential nutrients, especially proteins, vitamins, and minerals, needed for the efficient response of our immune system.